eklavya1983/datom/design.md

 -Start PBMember bootup sequence
 -If member is follower wait for leader to contact.
 On message from leader check if sync is required and go through sync protocol.
 -If member is leader as long as there are nonfunctional members keep sending group info messages so that nonfunctional members can become functional.
+###Applying writes
+We journal the write first and then apply the write to database.
+We do this because it is easy rollback a journal than db.
+There is a possiblity for a crach between journal write and db commit.
+DB write updating the journal entry id along with update helps in detecting when journal and db are out of sync.
+During restarts, we need to make sure journal and db are in sync.

 #datom cli commands